Course Outline

 Goal:

-Students will complete cryptography related tasks demonstrating their understanding and knowledge of encryption and cryptographic protocols by performing periodic tasks.
+Students will complete cryptography related tasks demonstrating their understanding and knowledge of encryption and cryptographic protocols by performing periodic practical tasks.

 Product: Portfolio